TadaTeruki/graph-rs/README.md

-# Graph
+# terrain-graph

-A simple implementation of graph structures based on adjacency lists.
+A simple graph library for Rust based on adjacency lists.

+This is a subproject for the [terrain-rs](https://github.com/TadaTeruki/terrain-rs).

 This library contains the following structures:
  - `DirectedGraph`